cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 ### Add a Git repository for Automate

 TODO: Do we need a new project with better code examples?
+The Automate code doesn't make sense anymore either, since it returns a list of vCenters - which we don't use anymore

 "Automate" code can either be developed and written directly in the CloudForms Web UI, or it can be imported from a Git repository.
 We will do the latter: